 In 2002-2004, while completing my MBA at Harvard Business School, I co-authored a business plan for a revolutionary venture whose egg freezing technology would allow women to prolong their fertility by freezing their eggs for later use.
 We won the Harvard Business School business plan contest and Extend Fertility was born.

 I was 24 years old in 2002.
-Some of my friends were 10 years older and worried about missing their window at having kids.
-They were not in the right relationship or not in a relationship.
-Other women we met and spoke with had different personal stories and circumstances but were mostly had the same worries about missing their window.
-Most wanted to accomplish specific career goals, to have certain experiences, to be in a relationship with the right partner, to be financially stable, or a combination of these factors before they had kids.
-Many did not realize that cancer treatments, including chemotherapy which many women will undergo at one point in their life, irremediably affect fertility.
-And while there was only so much we could do to control these circumstances, we had the opportunity to give all these women the chance at becoming a mother.
+Some of my friends were 10 years older and worried about missing their window at having kids for reasons they did not control, and many did not realize that cancer treatments, including chemotherapy which many women will undergo at one point in their life, irremediably affect fertility.
+And, with egg-freezing, we had the opportunity to give all these women the chance at becoming a mother.

 Our team won Harvard Business School business plan contest for which we were awarded the Dubilier prize, second place in Fortune Small Business business plan competition, and we were a finalist in Global Startup@Singapore business plan competition organized by the National University of Singapore Entrepreneurship Centre.